Four Teenagers Drive A Saturn To Mexico

 The doctor lit up.
 “Yea!”

 Later James reported that he bruised his toe that week at work by dropping a hammer on it.
-I’m not a superstitious sort but I began tiptoeing around, warily keeping an eye out for heavy, sharp things lurking in corners.
+I’m not a superstitious sort but I began shopping for some steel toe shoes.

 Packing the Car

-Finally the day to leave arrived!
+Finally the departure day arrived!
 We all gathered around the car with all our luggage and looked at each, then at the car, then at our pile of stuff, then back at our car, then looked at each other again.

 “Uh.
 How are we going to get all this crap in that little car?”
 James asked.
 Well, actually James never would’ve used such coarse language.
 Bryan probably said that.
 At any rate, the question was asked and it was a great question.

 “Well, let’s pack the most important stuff first and then leave behind whatever doesn’t fit.”
-Apparently everything was important because it all fit.
-It took some teamwork to get the cargo carrier closed.
+Apparently everything was important because it all fit although it did take some teamwork to get the cargo carrier closed.
 One person laid on it while another clicked all the latches shut.
-The carrier still had a gaping hole in the front where the lid didn’t have enough structural integrity to compress the contents sufficiently.
-We assessed the situation and strategically placed another ratchet strap across the bowed lid.
-We tightened it until it resonated like a guitar string.
-I’m not musically inclined but I’d say it hit about the same note as the big string on the guitar.
+The carrier still had a gaping hole in the front where the lid didn’t have enough structural integrity to contain the contents.
+We assessed the situation and concluded that this was an unacceptable situation because our carrier would be filled with water or bugs in little time.
+We strategically placed another ratchet strap across the bowed lid and tightened it until it resonated like the big string on a guitar, then stuffed the hole shut with something disposable like Jame’s t-shirt.

 The very first snag we ran into was Nathaniel.
 He claimed that he needed to keep his foot elevated for at least two weeks and then mumbled something about metatarsals.
-He insisted on sitting in the back seat and setting his leg straight forward on the center console.
+He insisted on sitting in the back seat and setting his leg straight forward on top of the center console.
 His foot stopped just shy of the shifter lever.
-My Saturn SL1 was five speed and so this unfortunate configuration resulted in Nathaniels foot being hit every time the driver shifted into fifth gear.
+My Saturn was a five speed manual, just like any performance car is, and so this unfortunate configuration resulted in Nathaniel’s foot being hit every time the driver shifted into fifth gear.
 It was inevitable.
 Vroom.
 Shift.
-Vroom.
-Shift.
-Vroom.
-Shift.
-Vroom.
-Shift.
 “OWWW!!!
 My foot!
 Watch it!!
 That hurts like a blankety-blank elbow in the blankety-blank.”
 Nathaniel’s complaining would fade just as the driver found it necessary to shift into fifth gear again, thus reigniting the tirade.
 We all laughed.
-Nathaniel’s fictional medical conditions were hilariously realistic at times.
+Nathaniel’s dramatized medical conditions were hilariously realistic at times.

 The First Breakdown